-As part of the commitment to make the arts integral to a Stanford education, a new arts district is taking shape around Palm Drive.
+As part of the commitment to make the arts integral to a Stanford education, a new arts district has taken shape around Palm Drive.

-Anchored by Cantor Arts Center, Memorial Auditorium, Stanford Art Gallery, and Frost Amphitheater, new facilities include Bing Concert Hall, the Anderson Collection at Stanford University, and the McMurtry Building for the Department of Art & Art History scheduled to open in 2015.
+Anchored by the Cantor Arts Center, Memorial Auditorium, Stanford Art Gallery, and Frost Amphitheater, new facilities include Bing Concert Hall, the Anderson Collection at Stanford University, and the McMurtry Building for the Department of Art & Art History.

 Anderson Collection at Stanford University

-Stanford University will become home to the core of the Anderson Collection, one of the most outstanding private collections of post-World War II American art in the world, which is being donated to the university by Harry W. and Mary Margaret Anderson, and Mary Patricia Anderson Pence, the Bay Area family who built the collection over nearly fifty years.
-Stanford plans to construct a permanent building dedicated exclusively for the Anderson Collection.
-The Anderson Collection at Stanford University is anticipated to open in 2014.
+Stanford University is the home to the core of the Anderson Collection, which was one of the most outstanding private collections of post-World War II American art in the world.
+It was donated to the university by Harry W. and Mary Margaret Anderson, and Mary Patricia Anderson Pence, the Bay Area family who built the collection over nearly fifty years, in 2014.
+Stanford constructed a permanent building dedicated exclusively for the Anderson Collection that opened in September 2014.

 Bing Concert Hall